AnkanP/kafka-connect-jdbc/README.md

 # License

-This project is licensed under the [Confluent Community License](LICENSE).
+This project is licensed under the Confluent Community License

 # kafka-connect-jdbc